SpecFlowOSS/SpecFlowWiki/Sharing-data-in-bindings.md

 SpecFlow supports a very simple dependency framework that is able to instantiate and inject class instances for the scenarios.
 With this feature you can group the shared state to context-classes, and inject them into every binding class that is interested in that shared state.

 The life-time of these classes are limited to a scenario execution.
+The injection is resolved recursively, i.e. the injected class can also have dependencies.
+The resolution is done using the public constructors only.
+If there are multiple public constructors, SpecFlow takes the first one.

 The following example defines a context class to store referred books.
 The context class is injected to a binding class.